 - 5G ProSe UE-to-Network Relay supports the mapping of Uu flow level QoS parameters to PC5 QoS parameters, including the mapping of 5QIs to PQIs, based on configuration.

 - 5G ProSe UE-to-Network Relay supports the mapping of E2E QoS to Uu flow level QoS parameters and PC5 QoS parameters, including the mapping of E2E QoS to 5QIs and PQIs, based on configuration.

+- The UE-to-Network Relay may translate the QoS requirements into PC5 related and Uu related respectively based on its provisioned QoS mapping information or its implementation.

-- Remote UE supports to decide the PC5 part QoS parameters based on the E2E QoS parameters.
+- Remote UE may decide the PC5 part QoS parameters (i.e. PQI) based on the received QoS mapping from UE-to-Network Relay.

-- Remote UE gets the configured mapping on UE-to-Network Relay.
+- Remote UE gets the QoS mapping information from UE-to-Network Relay.

 PCF: